 Public Transportation / MARTA Accidents

-The McAleer Law Firm went to trial against MARTA when a MARTA bus caused a hit and run accident that injured passengers in another car.
-Not only did McAleer Law win the case, in the process, the McAleer Law Firm established important legal precedent when MARTA took this case on appeal up to the Supreme Court of Georgia.
+The McAleer Law Firm went to trial against MARTA when a MARTA bus caused a hit-and-run accident that injured passengers in another car.
+Not only did McAleer Law win the case, but in the process, we also established important legal precedent when MARTA took this case on appeal up to the Supreme Court of Georgia.
 The case is METROPOLITAN ATLANTA RAPID TRANSIT AUTHORITY (MARTA) v.
 KIMBERLY MORRIS, et al.